zhullyb/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 ## Overview of the GPU bots' setup

-Chromium's GPU bots, compared to the majority of the project's test machines, are physical pieces of hardware.
+Monyhar's GPU bots, compared to the majority of the project's test machines, are physical pieces of hardware.
 When end users run the Chrome browser, they are almost surely running it on a physical piece of hardware with a real graphics processor.
 There are some portions of the code base which simply can not be exercised by running the browser in a virtual machine, or on a software implementation of the underlying graphics libraries.
-The GPU bots were developed and deployed in order to cover these code paths, and avoid regressions that are otherwise inevitable in a project the size of the Chromium browser.
+The GPU bots were developed and deployed in order to cover these code paths, and avoid regressions that are otherwise inevitable in a project the size of the Monyhar browser.

 The GPU bots are utilized on the [monyhar.gpu] and [monyhar.gpu.fyi]